KikkiZ/lib-epub/README.md

 and handle encrypted resources.
 Furthermore, this library also provides a convenient way to build epub files from a set of resources.

+## NOTICE

+This crate was refactored in version 0.2.0, resulting in significant changes to the API in the builder module.
+Please upgrade with caution.

 ## Features

 - Parse EPUB file structure and containers, extract metadata, access resource files.